 6. Add Your Blog or Website Link to Your Social Media Profiles

-Once again this is promoting the content itself but making sure that when potential reader or clients find you on social media, they know where to find more!
+Once again this isn’t promoting the content itself but making sure that when potential readers or clients find you on social media, they know where to find more!

 That means make sure your profiles on Twitter, Instagram, Pinterest, Google+, etc. and your business page on Facebook all have a link back to your main site or the place where they can find more valuable information.

 7. Interlink Your Posts

 If you write a blog, one of the best things you can do is interlink your posts.
 This post makes use of this strategy actually.
 I link to past posts that relate to the topics I am talking about.
 That way if a reader wants to learn more, they know where to go next.

 In this series, I am actually going back to the older posts and linking to the newer ones where appropriate.
 It brings the content full circle.

 I wrote a pretty in-depth blog post on this called 10 Surprising Ways to Repurpose Your Blog Posts so I am not going to go into too much detail here.